al-alamin/XGeoML/vibration_prediction/Readme.md

 * load_model_weights(model_path=None):
     *  If model path is not provided then the weights of the models will be loaded from the default path.

+* get_max_min_range(y_pred):
+    * [Todo] Needs to update the algorithms to improve preformance
+    * Currently it considers the Standard deviation of the vibration of the past W=3 data_windows and uses it to make some prediction on the higher end and the lower end range of the prediction.

 <br>